-BI Internship Bachelor is a credit-bearing elective, where students work part-time in a company over a period of 240 hours during one semester.
+BI Internship Bachelor is a credit-bearing elective, where students work part-time in a company over a periode of 15 weeks/240 hours in total.

 The objective with the internship program is to give students the opportunity combine work experience with studies in a manner that enhances their learning in both situations.
 The business community gets access to updated academic knowledge, able hands and the opportunity to address their needs for new knowledge as they prepare the internship activities for their interns.

 The following study programmes offer the BI Internship elective:

 BI Internships during the autumn semester are supposed to start in week 34 and last until week 49 (15 weeks/240hours in total).
 BI Internships during the spring semester are supposed to take place during week 2-week 17 (15 weeks/240 hours in total).